Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

-Consider a system of parallel copies $\bar L=\{L_j\}_{j=0}^{\infty}$, where $L_0=L$, as in Section \ref{sec:parallel}.
-We first discuss numberings that determine the boundary conditions of our holomorphic disks.
+Consider a system of parallel copies $\bar L=\{L_j\}_{j=0}^{\infty}$, where $L_0=L$ is an embedded Lagrangian, as in Section \ref{sec:parallel}.
+This induces a system $\bar\Lambda=\{\Lambda_j\}_{j=0}^{\infty}$ of parallel copies of $\Lambda$ in $Y$.
+We first discuss numberings that determine the boundary conditions of the holomorphic disks that we use in the various theories considered.
 Let $D_{m}$ denote the unit disk in the complex plane with $m$ boundary punctures $\zeta_{1},\dots,\zeta_{m}$.
 One of the boundary punctures is distinguished.
 We choose notation so that $\zeta_{1}$ is distinguished.
 The $m$ punctures subdivides the boundary of $D_{m}$ into $m$ boundary arcs.
 We will consider disks with numbered boundary arcs where the numbers correspond to the parallel copies $L_{j}$.
-We will consider two types of numberings \emph{increasing} and \emph{decreasing}: traversing the boundary of the disk in the positive direction starting from the distinguished puncture, the numbering increases or remain constant respectively decreases or remain constant as we pass the other punctures.
-We call punctures where the numbering changes non-constant and punctures where it does not change constant.
-If the boundary numbering has no constant puncture then we call it strictly increasing or strictly decreasing.
+We will consider two types of numberings \emph{increasing} and \emph{decreasing}.
+Traversing the boundary of the disk across a boundary puncture in the positive direction, the numbering increases, remain constant, or decreases as we pass the puncture.
+We call punctures increasing, constant and decreasing accordingly.
+We call a disk increasing (decreasing) if all its non-distinguished punctures are either increasing (decreasing) or constant.
+Then its distinguished puncture is decreasing (increasing) or constant.